Jack0Chan/PyUPPAAL/README.md

 2. set the query, just like you edit the queries in UPPAAL GUI;
 3. verify a model with the query and options (e.g., shortest path), just like you click the "Verify" button in UPPAAL GUI.

-In addition to the above, you can also
+In addition to the above functions, you can also

 - load a .xtr trace, and get the formatted trace data;
 - modify templates, declaration and systems;